tubbo/saur/docs/index.md

   depending on the full framework.
 - **Modernity:** Use the latest features of JavaScript without pulling your hair out.
-Deno, and Saur, have first-class support for the latest features in the language.
-You can even write your code in TypeScript!
+Deno, and Saur, have first-class support for the latest features in the ECMAScript standard, as well as TypeScript.
+Saur includes decorators for TypeScript users that make writing models, views, and components a breeze.
+- **Familiarity:** Saur looks and feels like the technology you already know, without the overhead of learning an additional language.
+Learn how writing your backend application in JavaScript can be just as expressive, if not more so, than in PHP, Ruby, or Python.

 ## Installation